 - Cabbage

-However, there is no rule to which vegetables to use for Japanese curry.
-My best advice is, use your local and favourite ingredients and experiment!
-Remember, creativity is always a key for making Japanese curry.
+However, there is no rule about which vegetables to use for Japanese curry.
+My best advice is to use your local and favorite ingredients and experiment!
+Remember, creativity is always a key to making Japanese curry.

-So all of the curry roux cubes will tell you to mix with x amount of water, but you're certainly not limited to using plain water.
-The liquid added to curry is yet another opportunity to add extra flavour.
+So all the curry roux cubes will tell you to mix with x amount of water, but you’re certainly not limited to plain water.
+The liquid added to curry is yet another opportunity to add extra flavor.

-In this section, I will list a few options of alternative liquids you can add to your Japanese style curry instead of plain old water.
-These will range from not-so-scary ones to very quirky ones that you probably haven't heard of.
+This section will list a few alternative liquids you can add to your Japanese-style curry instead of plain water.
+These range from not-so-scary to quirky ones you probably haven’t heard of.

-Be careful when using liquids that already have salt as it can make the curry too salty.
+Be careful when using liquids with salt, as it can make the curry too salty.

 Unsalted stock/broth

-If you can get unsalted beef stock, chicken stock, vegetable stock etc. these would be a great flavour boost for Japanese curry.
+If you can get unsalted beef, chicken, vegetables, etc., these would be a significant flavor boost for Japanese curry.

 Stock powders/Bouillon

-Since stock powders can be quite salty, you have to be quite careful if you want to add them.
-I recommend using water in the beginning, then adding small amounts of stock cubes/powders after you've mixed in the curry roux.
+Since stock powders can be pretty salty, you must be careful if you want to add them.
+I recommend using water initially, then adding small amounts of stock cubes/powders after mixing in the curry roux.
 This way, you can taste test as you go to prevent having an overly salty curry!

 Dashi stock

-You want to make your curry extra Japanesey?
-In that case, you might want to consider using dashi stock for the liquid.
-The good thing about dashi is that they don't contain any salt so you can simply replace it with water.
+Do you want to make your curry extra Japanesey?
+In that case, you might consider using dashi stock for the liquid.
+The good thing about dashi is that they don’t contain any salt, so you can replace it with water.

 Some Japanese curry specialty restaurants use this technique as well.
 If you're interested in making dashi, I have a recipe for homemade dashi here!